OttawaESS/client-ess-site/src/pages/resources/initiatives-and-school-support.md

       features:
         - title: Shinerama
           content: >-
             Shinerama is Canada’s largest post-secondary fundraiser in support of Cystic Fibrosis Canada.
 Each year in the TUESDAY of 101 Week, 101ers, Guides, and Execs take part in fundraising events to support the cause.
-For more information about the charity, click [here](https://www.shinerama.ca){:target="_blank"}.
+For more information about the charity, click <a href="https://www.shinerama.ca" target="_blank">here</a>.
           align: left
           image: images/shinerama.jpeg
           image_alt: Shinerama Foundation